Laika-Beats/Eat-Da-Burger/README.md

 Contributing

-Installation: Open this link in your browser of choice: https://immense-plains-01463.herokuapp.com
+Installation:

-Open this link in your browser of choice: https://laika-beats.github.io/WorkDayScheduler/
+Open this link in your browser of choice: https://immense-plains-01463.herokuapp.com

 Usage: